MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 >
 	case "Delete":
 	    realm.write() {
-	        realm.delete(self.selectedNote)
+	        realm.delete(self.selectedNote!)
 	    }
 >
         let source = segue.sourceViewController as!
 NoteDisplayViewController
         source.note = nil;
 >
-The trash can, when clicked, will now delete notes.
+The trash can, when clicked, will now be able to delete notes (once we finish our implementation of NoteDisplayViewController, of course).

 Time to enable the table row selection to trigger the segue to the `Note Display View Controller`.